Alpine A110 (2017): A110 GT4

 At the 2018 Geneva Motor Show, Alpine revealed a new GT4 version of the Alpine A110 Cup.
 This upgraded version of the A110 Cup comes with more power as well as revised aerodynamics highlighted by an extremely aggressive front splitter and a large rear wing.
 Customers of the original A110 Cup car can upgrade their cars to GT4 spec for a fee.
 The A110 GT4 entered competition throughout the second half of 2018.
+In 2022, Alpine released the A110 GT4 Evo, featuring improvements to the gearbox, turbo, and engine block.
+A second Evo update package for the A110 GT4 was announced in 2025, the Alpine A110 GT4+.
+Alpine updated the exhaust, various anti-lag and traction control systems and a new atmospheric pressure adaptation system.
+Additionally, the front splitter was revised, a redesigned gearbox spacer, new carbon fiber airbox and larger front radiator for improved temperature management.
+The A110 GT4+ can be purchased new for €220,000 excluding VAT, with an upgrade kit for existing cars available for €34,000 excluding VAT.
+The car has had great success in the FFSA GT Championship and GT4 European Series, capturing championships in both.